3000 words – 20 min

 Further down, the remaining moisture vapour being conveyed by the air reaches the base of the wall.
 Even in an upstairs room, the base of the wall will inevitably be the coldest part; a skirting will be required.
 Like the cornice above, the skirting boards protect the base of the wall from the eddy current that assists and concentrates the delivery of moisture vapour to the corner.
 The skirting is an insulated vapour control layer, resisting peaks in moisture when they arrive.
 If the plaster came down to the base of the wall, it would absorb excessive moisture and be prone to failure.

 Skirting performs the same function as the plinth at the base of a column, preventing airborne moisture vapour from dropping out or condensing where the increased thermal mass makes the base of the wall cold.
 The top edge of the plinth or board is profiled, ’removing the arris’ removes the sharp corner, this inhibits degradation at the tip where a small volume of stone or timber will receive moisture from both sides.
-The running of for example a torus mould removes the arris and when undercut with a grove, further distributing the area to volume, add a cincture on top to assist the sweep away from the wall and the skirting becomes an ‘Ogee’.
+The running of for example a torus mould removes the arris and when undercutting with a grove, further distributing the area to volume, add a cincture on top to assist the sweep away from the wall and the skirting becomes an ‘Ogee’.
 The cincture and torus can also be seen at the base of the column where it meets the plinth.

 Downstairs, walls are thicker and in contact with the ground, increasing thermal mass.
 Raised off the ground, suspended floors lessen this effect, whereas solid floors or those that sit below ground will have additional thermal mass.
 The higher the mass of the wall, the larger the skirting board required.
 It is sometimes extended up the wall with panelling.
 This insulated vapour control layer prevents airborne moisture vapour from condensing in as well as on the base of a wall.
 Symptom misinterpreted as ‘rising damp’ can be resolved by understanding it as condensation.

 Skirting is mounted on twisted timber pegs, separating it from the cold base of the wall.
 The outer face of timber is prepared with a lime-rich primer.
-Penetrating in, it reduces the timbers ability to absorb water by capillary while improving the capacity to diffuse vapour.
+By penetrating in, it reduces the timbers ability to absorb water by capillary while improving the capacity to diffuse vapour.
 Further, more oily undercoats are applied, the surface is now prepared to bind to a hard finish coat.
 This glossy vapour control layer, containing metals such as white lead, minimises the migration of moisture.
-Appropriately detailed, gloss painted joinery is used at junctures with a high-risk of condensation.
+Appropriately detailed, gloss painted joinery is used at junctures with a high risk of condensation.
 Skirting, architrave, doors and windows are all protected at the dew point.

 The historic building fabric was designed and detailed to manage moisture vapour by successfully interacting with the atmosphere.
 Before modifying the original, the function of the original form should first be fully understood.

 This lack of understanding has resulted in renovation maintenance and improvement works that have caused unacceptable negative consequences.
-Simply by understanding whether a particular building element was intended to be moisture vapour open or vapour closed would improve the approach.
+Simply understanding whether a particular building element was intended to be moisture vapour open or vapour closed would improve the approach.
 Form without function is dysfunctional.

 The modern renovation process covers or replaces vapour open materials with a bricolage of modern vapour closed alternatives.
 The principles of ornamentation no longer apply, the wallpaper is stripped away from protecting the lime plastered walls.
 It is an unwanted old fashion for which the skills to replace are no longer valued.
 The lime plaster exposed is seen as old and needing to be replaced.
 Polyvinyl acetate and cement are applied, followed by gypsum plaster then sealed with washable paint.
 The joinery is stripped of its protective layer of gloss to expose the beauty of the wood, the purpose of the door is now warped.
 Open-plan living distributes the vapour generated by activities throughout the house; the laws of thermodynamics no longer apply.
 Where once heavy linen curtains buffered moisture and cold, now excessive damp gatherers, damaging the health of both the home and its occupants.

-The design of our traditional dwellings encapsulates the collective wisdom over time.
+The design of our traditional dwellings encapsulates collective wisdom over time.
 It is now possible to reverse engineer the knowledge of the past.
 Researching how the original fabric interrelates with a new product must not present a conflict of interest.
 Such research will require double-loop learning and real-world collaboration.